 Qualification and Competency Assessment

 Speech Pathology Australia (the Association) is recognised as the national professional standards organisation for speech pathologists in Australia.
-The Association is also recognised by the Department of Education and the Department of Employment as the assessing authority for speech pathologists intending to apply for skilled migration to Australia.
+The Association is also recognised by the Australian Government, Department of Education and Training as the assessing authority for speech pathologists intending to apply for skilled migration to Australia.

 Overseas Trained Speech Pathologists

 There are two types of application that you may make.
 These are:

 Use the MRA Application if you hold certification from or have membership of one of the associations listed below: